Mastering the Projector's Strategy: 4 Key Steps to Attracting the Right Invitations

 Because I am aware of Line 5’s effect on people, I always clarify what is being asked of me verbally or in writing.
 It breaks the Line 5 messiah tractor beam, and everyone snaps back into reality.

 Basically, I remove as much Profile Line 5 illusion, delusion, and projection as I can before I accept an invitation.
-If you are a Line 5 Projector, you might to try this suggestion.
+If you are a Line 5 Projector, you might try this suggestion.
 See if it changes your experience of invitations.

-FYI, it’s been almost 20 years since I learned my Design, and I still clarify the details of invitations.
 I’ve come to think of invitations as contracts where clarifying the deliverables, responsibilities, and exchange are expected.

-Step #4: Verify an Energy Exchange
+Step 4: Verify the Energy Exchange

 With time, you won’t have to wonder if an invitation is correct.
 You will recognize it by the energy it transfers to you.